Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 Most houseplants we grow in our homes come from the tropics.
 With microclimates that range from deserts to rainforests, plants come from different places with varying conditions.

 All we need to do in our homes is give them the amount of water they would have received in their natural environment.
-If they are potted correctly, most plants can be watered about once a week without causing damage as long as your pot has drainage.
-If you forget, you'll notice before it's too late.
+If they are potted correctly with sufficient light, most plants can be watered about once a week without causing damage as long as your pot has drainage.

 Intuitive ways to water your plants:

 Lift the pot.
 Does it feel light or heavy?
-When a plant is lighter than usu, the water has been used up.
+When a plant is lighter than usual, the water has been used up.
 This is how most greenhouses water their plants.
-They lift the trays or hanging baskets and if they feel lig, give them a drink.
+They lift the trays or hanging baskets and if they feel light, give them a drink.

 Four factors affect how often you should water your plants: